Trusted WordPress tutorials, when you need them most.

 • Sucuri Firewall – Website firewall and malware protection.

 There are many more WordPress plugins and services that you can add.
-Each paid service or addon that you add will increase the cost of your WordPress site.
+Just be aware that each paid service or addon will increase the cost of your WordPress site.

-Total cost of website: Depending on the premium WordPress plugins and services that you add, it can be anywhere between $500 and $1000 per year.
+Total cost of website: Depending on the premium WordPress plugins and services you add, the total cost can be anywhere between $500 and $1000 per year.

 What’s the Cost of a Small Business Website with WordPress

-A lot of people often ask us how much it costs to build a small business website with WordPress.
-The answer depends on your business needs and the tools you’ll be using to grow your business online.
+A lot of people ask us how much it costs to build a small business website with WordPress.
+The answer depends on your business needs and the tools you’ll use to grow your business online.

 Basically, you can estimate the cost to be somewhere between a low-budget WordPress site and a WordPress site with more features.

 If you are just starting out and need a simple website showcasing your products and services, then we recommend starting with Bluehost.
-Their starter plan will reduce the cost significantly and will leave you with money that you can spend on other premium tools if needed.
+Their starter plan will reduce the cost significantly and leave you with more money to spend on other premium tools, if needed.

 If you have a more flexible budget, then you can sign up for SiteGround’s GrowBig plan.
-They are known for their excellent support, which is a good thing to have for a small business owner with no technical background.
+They are known for their excellent support, which is a life-saver if you’re a busy small business owner with no technical background.

-Next, you will need to pick up a design for your website.
-You can look for a WordPress theme for business websites or pick a responsive WordPress theme that matches your requirements.
+Next, you will need to pick a design for your website.
+You can look at our top pick of WordPress themes for business websites or pick a responsive WordPress theme that matches your requirements.

 You can choose a free WordPress theme.
-However, since it is a business website, we recommend you purchase a premium theme that gives you access to support and updates.
+However, since you’re creating a business website we recommend purchasing a premium theme, so you’ll have access to support and updates.

 Now, let’s talk about plugins.

-You will need to use a combination of free and premium plugins to control the cost.
-Following are some of the premium plugins that are absolutely essential for a small business website.
+In our experience, it’s a good idea to use a combination of free and premium plugins in order to keep costs down.
+To get started, here’s some of the premium plans that are absolutely essential for a small business website:

 Features

-• WPForms Pro – The premium version will give you access to all the features you’ll need for lead generation.
+• WPForms Pro – The premium version has all the features you need to generate leads.
 This includes PayPal, Stripe, and Square payments, conversational forms, email marketing integration, and more.

 • SeedProd Pro – Adds a drag-and-drop WordPress page builder.

-• Uncanny Automator – WordPress automation plugin that helps you connect your website with popular tools & services without any code.
+• Uncanny Automator – WordPress automation plugin that helps you connect your website with popular tools and services without having to write any code.

 Marketing